ewardq/Linux-home-server/README.md

     </details>

-- [x] Make configuration persistent
+- [x] Make configuration persistent.
 For Ubuntu, we have to configure the network adapter on the "netplan" folder:
 ```bash
 sudo chmod u+w /etc/netplan/00-installer-config.yaml
 nano /etc/netplan/00-installer-config.yaml